Elliot Jay Stocks logo by Emma Luczyn

 13. 2018

 Hi, Gwen!
 I’m your Dad.
-Who needs sleep anyway?
 Later in the year, I take a brief break from design to help retail startup Neighborhood Goods get their editorial side sorted with everything I’ve learned from Lagom — and become the company’s Editorial Director.

 14. 2019